iitis/railways_dispatching_silesia/README.md

-    --stations path to '''npz''' file of important stations (dict Important_station: list of blocks), --p path to '''.ods''' file with all paths and passing times that can be realized on the network, --load path to dataframe dictionary of trains timetable build - subparser used to build the dataframes dictionary of train timetable with argument:
+    --stations path to '''npz''' file of important stations (dict Important_station: list of blocks), --p path to '''.ods''' file with all paths and passing times that can be realized on the network, --load path to dataframe dictionary of trains timetable --case it is particular case of railway dispatching problems build - subparser used to build the dataframes dictionary of train timetable with argument:
         -d path to '''.csv''' train dictionary if used without other arguments --load is not required -save - path to location where dataframe dictionary will be saved.